Postgraduate Year Two (PGY2) Critical Care

 I certify that the information contained in the PhORCAS application is true to the best of my knowledge and belief.
 I understand that any omission of facts or misrepresentation is cause for denial of employment and/or dismissal (if hired) regardless of when discovered.

-I grant permission for the authorities of The Nebraska Medical Center to investigate my work references and release them and any former employer from any and all liability resulting from such investigation.
+I grant permission for the authorities of Nebraska Medicine to investigate my work references and release them and any former employer from any and all liability resulting from such investigation.
 Upon my termination, I authorize the release of reference information on my work.

 I agree to submit to a post-offer physical, including drug and/or alcohol screening and recognize employment is contingent upon successfully meeting physical requirements.

-I further agree that if I’ve been convicted of a crime, the authorities of The Nebraska Medical Center may obtain the details of my conviction to determine its relationship to the position I’m applying for as a condition of my employment.
+I further agree that if I’ve been convicted of a crime, the authorities of Nebraska Medicine may obtain the details of my conviction to determine its relationship to the position I’m applying for as a condition of my employment.

-In consideration of my employment, I agree to conform to the rules and regulations of The Nebraska Medical Center.
-My employment may be terminated, with or without cause, at any time, at the option of The Nebraska Medical Center or myself.
+In consideration of my employment, I agree to conform to the rules and regulations of Nebraska Medicine.
+My employment may be terminated, with or without cause, at any time, at the option of Nebraska Medicine or myself.
 I certify that the information submitted in this application is complete and correct to the best of my knowledge and belief.
-I grant The Nebraska Medical Center permission, if necessary, to request additional information from previous schools and employers concerning my academic record and professional ability.
+I grant Nebraska Medicine permission, if necessary, to request additional information from previous schools and employers concerning my academic record and professional ability.

 You will be required to obtain a Nebraska license by July 31.